 The above table shows the discounted price for a solar panel system in Hayward after the solar ITC is included.
 The data draws from real quotes submitted to homeowners on the EnergySage Solar Marketplace over the past year.
 Keeping in mind the typical system size for a U.S. homeowner is 5 kilowatts (5,000 watts), a solar panel system will cost just over $12,000 in 2017.

-California net metering and other incentives
+California’s net metering and other incentives

 Net metering has faced recent legislative battles in California but remains one of the biggest incentives for going solar in the state.
 Every California solar homeowner is eligible to receive bill credits for their excess solar generation at retail price from his or her utility.

-Other incentives in California include the California Solar Initiative which is a cash rebate available to customers of either Pacific Gas and Electric (PG&E), Southern California Edison (SCE) or San Diego Gas and Electric (SDG&E).
+Another strong solar incentive in California include the California Solar Initiative which is a cash rebate available to customers of either Pacific Gas and Electric (PG&E), Southern California Edison (SCE) or San Diego Gas and Electric (SDG&E).
 This program is for low-income homeowners who receive cash back for installing solar panels on their homes.
 The rebate amounts can be as high as $10,000.

 Some local utilities also offer homeowners rebates that can pay anywhere from $0.20 to $1.25 per watt of installed solar capacity.
 For example, Silicon Valley Power offers a cash rebate for every watt of solar power installed up to 10 kilowatts, and Los Angeles Department of Water and Power offers a rebate of $0.25/W of installed solar power.

-Redlands net 20-year savings from solar
+Hayward net 20-year savings from solar

 |System size||Average solar savings over 20 years|